Access for The Disabled at Broadway Shows in New York City

 Broadway is also getting better about providing services for deaf and hard of hearing theatergoers.
 Occasionally, certain Broadway shows have performances that are interpreted in American Sign Language, and captioning is sometimes available as well.
 Call the Theatre Development Fund's Accessibility Programs (TAP) office to learn more about when these special Broadway performances are taking place: 212-912-9770 ext.
 382. You can view a list of upcoming captioned/interpreted performances on www.tdf.org by selecting “hearing loss” from the drop down menu at the top of the page.
 An organization known as Hands On! also sponsors sign language interpreted events around New York City.
 Visit www.handson.org for information on upcoming events.

-Assistive listening devices are also popular with patrons who cannot hear well, and these are usually available at the Broadway theater upon arrival.
+Assistive listening devices are popular with patrons who cannot hear well, and these are usually available at the Broadway theater upon arrival.
+Inductive hearing loops are available in certain theaters.
+The loop transmits sound electromagnetically, and the signal is picked up by cochlear implants and hearing aids.
+The Richard Rogers and Gershwin Theatres have installed these inductive loops to accommodate audience members with hearing loss.
 A select few Broadway shows (e.g. Wicked, Mamma Mia) offer a service called i-caption, which is a hand held captioning device that works from any seat in the theater.
 To reserve one of these devices, call Sound Associates at 212-582-7678.

 There are now services for the blind and visually-impaired as well, such as Hospital Audiences Inc's Describe! program.
 This service provides the audience member with a headset and a live commentary in which, during pauses in the dialogue, a describer explains what is happening on stage.
 TAP also sponsors Audio Described performances - to get a list of all of TAP services or to become a member, visit www.tdf.org/tap TAP members are notified of upcoming performances in advance, and they can purchase discount tickets though TAP.